timescale/docs.timescale.com-content/update-timescaledb/upgrade-pg.md

 [`pg_upgrade`][pg_upgrade] is a tool that avoids the need to dump all data and then import it into a new instance of PostgreSQL after a new version is installed.
 Instead, `pg_update` allows you to retain the data files of your current PostgreSQL installation while binding the new PostgreSQL binary runtime to them.
-This is currently supported for all releases 8.4 and greater.:
+This is currently supported for all releases 8.4 and greater.

  ```
  pg_upgrade -b oldbindir -B newbindir -d olddatadir -D newdatadir"